At home with your mental health

-When it comes to mental health it might seem like it’s what’s on the inside that counts, but it turns out there’s a massive link between your mind and what’s around it too.
+When it comes to mental health it might seem like it’s what’s on the inside that counts, but it turns out there’s a massive link between your mind and what’s outside it too.

 Aside from work you probably spend more time in your home than anywhere else, so it should be a place of relaxation and happiness.
 As many of us know though, it’s not always possible to leave a low mood or mental health problems at the front door.

-If you’re struggling your first port of call should always be your GP or housing officer, but there are also a few cheap and easy things you can do around your house to boost your mood.
+If you’re struggling, your first port of call should always be your GP (and you can speak to your housing officer in case they’re able to help too), but there are also a few cheap and easy things you can do around your house to boost your mood.

 Not such a chore

 Housework might seem like the last thing you want to do at the best of times, let alone when you’re struggling, but doing jobs around the house can really help.

 For example, cooking can be quite therapeutic, even if you’re not making anything fancy.
 It’s also better for you than eating all of the beige, which is probably what you’re craving right now.